SushantGautam/Assignments-IN5550-Spr24/Assignment_3/README.md

 Task6.py [-h] --checkpoint MODEL

 **arguments:**
---checkpoint: Specifies HF checkpoint to use for the model, the best score was is SushantGautam/roberta-large_synt_flan **example:** python Task6.py --checkpoint SushantGautam/roberta-large_synt_flan
+--checkpoint: Specifies HF/local checkpoint to use for the model, the best score was is SushantGautam/roberta-large_synt_flan **example:** python Task6.py --checkpoint SushantGautam/roberta-large_synt_flan
 ```